mberto79/XCALibre.jl/docs/src/index.md

 * Fine-tuning of the public API expected based on of user feedback

 ### Internals
 * Overhaul of field data.
 Currently, both vectors and tensors are built on the primitive scalar field object.
-Whilst this was convenience during the early development stage, the package has reach a level of maturity that makes this approach hard to maintain, adding unneeded complexity when working with tensors.
+Whilst this was convenient during the early development stage, the package has reached a level of maturity that makes this approach hard to maintain, adding unneeded complexity when working with tensors.
 We plan to define separate internals (how tensors are defined and stored in memory).
-It is anticipated that this will ease the implementation of models working with tensors, and give some performance gains since information will be stored closer in memory.
+It is anticipated that this will ease the implementation of models working with tensors, give some performance gains and allow all fields to participate in Julia's broadcasting framework.

 ## Main dependencies